ArmDeveloperEcosystem/arm-learning-paths/content/install-guides/sysbox.md

 systemctl list-units -t service --all | grep sysbox
 ```

-If Sysbox is running, you should see the output:
+If Sysbox is running, you see the output:

 ```output
   sysbox-fs.service                              loaded    active   running sysbox-fs (part of the Sysbox container runtime)